xhide341/xhide341/README.md

 ---

 ## 🚀 About Me
-Web developer by day, **Dota 2 warrior** by night 🎮.
+Web developer by day, **Dota 2 enthusiast** by night 🎮.
 I love building things that make life easier, whether it’s a cool website, a helpful bot, or automating boring stuff.
 If I’m not coding, I’m probably reading a manga. 😄

 ---